AlbertoGZ-dev/gzMatchTransforms_Blender/README.md

 1. Download zip file from <a href="https://github.com/AlbertoGZ-dev/GZ_MatchTransforms/archive/refs/heads/master.zip">here</a>:

-2. Go to Blender Preferences, Add-ons section, just click on Install button then find and load matchMultiObject.zip file.
+2. Go to Blender Preferences, Add-ons section, just click on Install button then find and load *GZ_MatchTransforms.zip* file.

 3. Filter by Community then activate the Add-on.